sizhe1987/Digital-Intelligence-Competitions/README.md

 # Business cluster selection
-This repo is specifically for the project of business cluster selection.
+This repo is specifically for storing codes with respect to LBS related competitions.